mikehearn/nodejvm/README.md

 }
 ```

+The `nodejs` block synchronises with the NodeJS event loop, thus making access to the JavaScript engine safe.
+The
+lambda will be run on an alternative thread, and execution will block until the lambda returns.

+**You must only access JavaScript types from inside nodejs blocks**.
+This is important.
+NodeJS will be using the JVM
+heap so you can store references to JS objects wherever you like, however, due to the need to synchronize with the
+NodeJS event loop, even something as simple as calling toString() on a JS type will fail unless you are inside the block.
+JavaScript is not thread safe and implements rules similar to Visual Basic 6.
+[Learn more here](https://medium.com/graalvm/multi-threaded-java-javascript-language-interoperability-in-graalvm-2f19c1f9c37b).

+It's safe to put `nodejs` blocks anywhere.
+You can nest them inside each other, and if you run a `nodejs` block whilst
+already on the event loop thread it will simply execute the code block immediately.
+Just remember not to block the
+NodeJS main thread itself: everything in JavaScript land is event driven.

 ## Value

 The native type you get out of `eval` is `Value`, which gives you a fairly standard stringly typed API: